3CLPro

 • Lower efficacious dose in mouse models

-• No CYP/transporter inhibition concern
+• No CYP/transporter inhibition concer

 High synthetic feasibility

-• Practical API production without SFC or HPLC purification
+• Practical API production

 Indication

 By February 2023, more than 700 Million confirmed cases of COVID-19, including 6 Million deaths globally were reported by World Health Organization (WHO).
 The real number of deaths was likely underestimated given the wide spread of Omicron (BA.5, BA.
 2.75 and XBB 1.5).
-WHO still regards the ongoing COVID-19 pandemic as a public health emergency of international concern (PHEIC) on February 1st, 2023.

 Project Status – Phase I